Youssefguba/dart-course/Coffee-machine.md

 ## Exercise Description: Building a Coffee Machine Program with Dart.

 In this exercise, you will create a coffee machine program using the Dart programming language.
 This program will allow users to interact with a coffee machine, order different types of coffee, and manage the coffee machine's inventory.
-As you work on this exercise, you will also learn and implement important Object-Oriented Programming (OOP) principles, including classes, objects, and encapsulation.

 Here are the steps to follow for this exercise: